dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 Don't be afraid to ask for it, and don’t be afraid to talk openly with your partners and friends about it.

-And, I am happy to announce that my colleague Dr. Jonthan Ross and I just been awarded a brand new grant 5-year grant from the National Institutes of Health that will work in partnership with the Bronx LGBTQ community to find ways to scale up access to PrEP for our Black and Latino LGBTQ youth.
+To help meet this need in the Bronx, I am happy to announce that my Montifiore colleague Dr. Jonthan Ross and I have just been awarded a brand new grant 5-year grant from the National Institutes of Health.

+This study will work in partnership with the Bronx LGBTQ community to find ways to scale up access to PrEP for our Black and Latino LGBTQ youth.

-I am so excited about this study, which will engaged community expertise from:
+I am so excited about this project, which will engage community expertise from:

 •	The Latino Commission on AIDS